SainsburyWellcomeCentre/aeon_mecha/readme.md

 - Install [git](https://git-scm.com/downloads)
 	- If you are not familiar with git, just confirm the default settings during installation.

 For using this code on your local computer, follow one of the three below procedures for setting up a virtual environment (we recommend the first option, using Anaconda and the conda package manager).
 All commands below should be run in a bash terminal (Windows users can use the 'mingw64' terminal that comes installed with git).
-The set-up tools mentioned below do some combination of python version, environment, package, and package dependency management.
+The various set-up tools mentioned below do some combination of python version, environment, package, and package dependency management.
 For basic information on the differences between these tools, see this [blog post](https://dev.to/bowmanjd/python-tools-for-managing-virtual-environments-3bko#hatch).

 0) First create a 'ProjectAeon' directory in your home directory, and clone this repository there: